thieulong/FPT-Subject-Register-Bot/README.md

 - Just in case the chromedriver.exe is outdated, check your browser version by following [***these steps***](https://www.businessinsider.com/what-version-of-google-chrome-do-i-have).
 - After that, you can download the lastest version [***here***](https://chromedriver.chromium.org/downloads) and remove the default one in this repo.

+## 4. Modify the config.json file
+Open the file *config.json* in this repo:
+- fpt_email: Your FPT University account's email
+- fpt_password: Your FPT University account's password
+- subject_code: The subject code you want to register
+- option: Your register option (Register extra courses, Register to improve mark, Register to repeat a course)
+- facebook_email: The chatbot facebook email
+- facebook_password: The chatbot facebook password
+- facebook_user: Your facebook username
+- attempt_limit: The maximun number of attempts you want to retry in case any error occured.
+- break_time: Time break between each loop

+## 5. Run the script
+> `python bot.py`